Real Madrid maintains unbeaten Champions League start

 (CNN)Real Madrid kept up its unbeaten start to this season's Champions League with a five-star performance against Legia Warsaw at the Bernabeu.

-Goals from Gareth Bale and Alvaro Morata book ended strikes from Marcelo, Marco Asensio and Lucas Vasquez, but not before a Miroslav Radovic gave the 11-time European Champion a brief scare.
+Goals from Gareth Bale and Alvaro Morata book ended strikes from Marcelo, Marco Asensio and Lucas Vasquez, but not before a Miroslav Radovic penalty gave the 11-time European Champion a brief scare.

 "Today we were more offensive, but defensively we suffered a bit more," Real manager Zinedine Zidane told reporters after the match.
 "Other than that I'm happy.